After doing away with its estate tax, Hawaii brought back the tax, and it now applies to estates that have a total value of more than $5.45 million.

 Any assets you hold in a revocable living trust will be included in your gross estate for tax purposes.
 The taxing authorities don’t care whether or not property goes through probate; they just care about what you owned at your death.

 Your Taxable Estate

 Even if you leave an estate that’s big enough to require an estate tax return, the estate might not owe tax.
-Property left to your surviving spouse or to your civil union partner (this became effective January 1, 2012) is exempt from state estate tax, no matter what the amount.
-So if you leave a large estate, it may trigger the requirement to file a return, but if everything goes to your spouse, or other deductions reduce the value of your taxable estate below $5.43 million, then no tax will be due.
+Property left to your surviving spouse or to your civil union partner is exempt from state estate tax, no matter what the amount.
+So if you leave a large estate, it may trigger the requirement to file a return, but if everything goes to your spouse, or other deductions reduce the value of your taxable estate below $5.45 million, then no tax will be due.

 Portability: An Estate Tax Break for Spouses